My continuing journey in North Alabama led me to discover more history through architecture, waterfalls, shopping and some delicious culinary stops.

 Unclaimed Baggage

-On March 20 and 21, the one of a kind retailer will unveil its year-long 50 state road trip at the flagship store in Scottsboro, Alabama.
-March will also see the debut of Unclaimed Baggage’s eCommerce site.
+On March 20 and 21, the one-of-a-kind retailer will unveil its year-long 50-state road trip at the flagship store in Scottsboro, Alabama.
+March will also see the debut of Unclaimed Baggage’s e-commerce site.
 I sat down with Brenda Cantrell at the store to hear the details of the upcoming tour.

 The 50 state tour

-A restored 1965 Chevy pickup truck will leave Scottsboro and head to Washington, D.C. where founder, Doyle Owens purchased his first load of unclaimed baggage from Trailways bus lines in 1970.
+A restored 1965 Chevy pickup truck will leave Scottsboro and head to Washington, D.C., where founder, Doyle Owens, purchased his first load of unclaimed baggage from Trailways bus lines in 1970.
 Then they will head to New York, where the representatives will appear on the Today Show.
 From there, the tour will encompass some of the many festivals around the county.
 They plan to appear in all fifty states by next March.
 They will also be reaching out to their most extreme shoppers throughout the tour.

 UCB